Tips & Recipes For People With Dysphagia

 https://www.oakhouse-kitchen.com/blog/iddsi-webinar-myths-and-truths-about-modifying-foods-for-iddsi-levels/ (See link at end to their YouTube webinar with cooking techniques, but the webinar is also summarized in the text of this linked article).

-Recipes from Companies Who Provide Thickened Liquids & Modified Foods:
+from Companies Who Provide Thickened Liquids & Modified Foods

-In summary, I want to let you know that any food or drink recipe that you make can be tested for its softness, moistness, and overall ease of swallowing by using simple IDDSI Testing Methods.
+In summary, I hope this blog takes the stress out of providing a good variety of recipes for people with dysphagia.
+I also want to let you know that any food or drink recipe that you make can be tested for its softness, moistness, bite-size (aka, particle size), and overall ease of swallowing by using simple IDDSI Testing Methods.
 See my prior blogs and resources for more information on IDDSI and IDDSI Testing:

 IDDSI Introduction for Food Service Workers & Caregivers: 101